crowdfavorite-mirrors/wp-xml-sitemap-feed/readme.txt

 = I see only a BLANK (white) page when opening the sitemap =

 You might be experiencing an issue with your servers PHP memory limit.
-The plugin attempts to increase the memory limit to 256M by itself but in some rare cases that does not work.
-Or your site is just so big that that is not even enough...
 In those cases, you should see a messages like `PHP Fatal error: Allowed memory size of xxxxxx bytes exhausted.` in your server/account error log file.

+This can happen on large sites.
+To avoid these issues, there is an option to split posts over different sitemaps on Settings > Reading.
+Try different settings, each time revisiting the main sitemap index file and open different sitemaps listed there to check.

 Read more on [Increasing memory allocated to PHP](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) (try a value higher than 256M) or ask your hosting provider what you can do.

+= Can I run this on a WPMU / WP3+ Multi-Site setup? =

+Yes.
+In fact, it has been designed for it.
+Tested on WPMU 2.9.2 and WPMS 3.0.1 both with normal activation and with Network Activate / Site Wide Activate.

+= Can I run this plugin from /mu-plugins/ on WP3.0 MS or WPMU? =

+Yes.
+Upload the complete /xml-sitemap-feed/ directory to /wp-content/mu-plugins/ and move the file xml-sitemap.php one dir up.

 == Translation ==

 1. Install PoEdit on your computer.
+1. Go to this plugins /languages/ directory.
+1. If there is no .po file that corresponds with your language yet, rename the template translation database xml-sitemap-feed-xx_XX.po by replacing the xx with your language code and XX with your country code.

-2. Open the template translation database xml-sitemap-xx_XX.po in this plugins /languages/ directory with PoEdit.
+1. Open the .po file of your language with PoEdit.

-3. Go to Edit > Preferences and on the tab Editor check the option to compile a .mo database on save automatically.
+1. Go to Edit > Preferences and on the tab Editor check the option to compile a .mo database on save automatically.
 Close with OK.

-4. Go to Catalog > Settings and set your name, e-mail address, language and country.
+1. Go to Catalog > Settings and set your name, e-mail address, language and country.
 Close with OK.

-5. Go to Catalog > Update from POT-file and select the main xml-sitemap-feed.pot file.
+1. Go to Catalog > Update from POT-file and select the main xml-sitemap-feed.pot file.
 Then accept all new and removed translation strings with OK.

-6. Now go ahead and start translating all the texts listed in PoEdit.
+1. Now go ahead and start translating all the texts listed in PoEdit.

-7. When done, go to File > Save as... and replace the xx_XX in the file name with the appropriate language and country code for your translation.
-Leave the rest of the file name the same and Save.
+1. When done, go to File > Save to Save.

-8. Upload the automatically created xml-sitemap-feed-xx_XX.mo database file (where xx_XX should now be your language and country code) to the plugins /languages/ directory on your WordPress site.
+1. Upload the automatically created xml-sitemap-feed-xx_XX.mo database file (where xx_XX should now be your language and country code) to the plugins /languages/ directory on your WordPress site.

-9. After verifying the translations work on your site, send the .mo file to ravanhagen@gmail.com and don't forget to tell me how and with what link you would like to be mentioned in the credits!
+1. After verifying the translations work on your site, send the .mo file and, if you're willing to share it, your original .po file to ravanhagen@gmail.com and don't forget to tell me how and with what link you would like to be mentioned in the credits!

 Thanks for sharing your translation :)